The Multiple System

 A system is a functional organization of anything, basically.
+People may belong to a family system.
 Circulatory system, digestive system… A system is an assembly of many discrete "components" coming together within a discrete domain.
 Properly functioning systems work towards goals within a larger system or its external environment.
 One defining trait of a system is that there is exchange, feedback, commerce, flow, interdependence, chains of cause and effect, etc. within the system, and that there is a permeable boundary between the system and its environment i.e. the system may affect its environment, and the environment may affect the system, and there is commerce and communication between the system and its environment.

 A school system includes people — teachers, students, cleaning staff, guards, and librarians — the vehicles it owns, the school buildings and grounds, the heirarchy of school units within the whole, the organizational decision hierarchy, etc. There's a permeable boundary — the people in the system can come and go, information passes through the boundary of the school system and the area it is in.
 However, it is relatively clear when something passes between the external environment and the school system — when information makes it onto school grounds, when people leave the school grounds.
 So there is a discrete permeable boundary for a school system.